by Andrew Coppolino | October 2022

 Charcuterie board at S&V Uptown, Waterloo

-“Then it’s Five Brothers cheese from Gunn’s Hill and Mountainoak Gouda,” Simmons says.
+“Then it’s Five Brothers cheese from Gunn’s Hill and Mountainoak Gouda from New Hamburg,” Simmons says.

 Cornichons, house-pickled beets and red-onion marmalade provide acid and piquancy.
 “We also make our own sour dough for crisps and seed crackers bound with Chia,” he adds.